zhenhouhong/QCNN-Fold/README.md

 # QCNN-Fold
 This repository is about quantum convolutional neural network in protein distance prediction.
+Except the qcircuit.py, qconv.py and qmodels.py, other part of code is based on [pdnet](https://github.com/ba-lab/pdnet) project.

 >This repository contains the official implementation of the following paper:
 >
 >**Quantum Convolutional Neural Network on Protein Distance Prediction**

 # Install
 - pip install torch